North Carolina Links

 Address behavioral and emotional challenges in the classroom

-North Carolina school counselors are not only advocates for students, they are advocates for teachers and school administrators.
+North Carolina school counselors are advocates for students, teachers, and school administrators alike.
 Often acting as liaisons between students and staff, counselors identify possible behavioral challenges and step in to counsel when needed.
-By evaluating the needs of every student, they are especially trained to guide students who are struggling emotionally or socially to handle conflict appropriately.
+They are trained to guide students who are struggling emotionally or socially to handle conflict appropriately.

 Why should someone consider becoming a school counselor in North Carolina?